Engin-Boot/pong-stage-nihalX1/Stage0/PongGameElementsDrawer.md

 ## Acceptance Criteria

-### Scenario: the Ball is re-drawn when ball position is updated.
+### Scenario: the Ball is re-drawn when ball position is updated

 Given the game is started and the system conditions are working fine